Cluster time measurement with CEPC calorimeter: Shower energy-time spectrum

 \section{Shower energy-time spectrum}

 We first investigate the distribution of the hit time at the truth level.
-Secondly, we implement a time digitization process according to CMS beam test result on the intrinsic time resolution of single silicon sensor~\cite{akchurin2017timing}.
-We discuss the pattern of the digitized time spectrum which is supposed to be fully accessible at the CEPC ECAL.
+Secondly, we implement a time digitization process according to the CMS beam test result on the intrinsic time resolution of the single silicon sensor \cite{akchurin2017timing}.
+We discuss the digitized time spectrum pattern, which is supposed to be fully accessible at the CEPC ECAL.